 Biochar is not a single type of material, but rather the catch-all name for a wide spectrum of carbonized biomass made from different feedstocks, at different temperatures, using processes called pyrolysis or gasification that also produce a variety of other valuable byproducts such as process heat, producer gases, and pyrolytic fluids such as wood vinegar.

 Much of the biochar produced today comes as a byproduct of renewable biomass energy generation, although it can and is easily made almost everywhere on earth in earthen pits, simple kilns, or by altering agricultural burning techniques.

 Biochar has a unique physical structure, with literally millions of tiny pores that hold the nutrients and water for the plants’ roots to access and enjoy.
 In many ways it’s akin to a coral reef in the ocean, acting as a natural attractant, sanctuary, and incubator by creating infrastructure for billions of organisms to thrive.

-In many settings, we could get the farmers to “donate” their woody wastes to the biochar production unit operators and receive in exchange not cash but biochar.
+In many settings, we could get farmers and ranchers to “donate” their woody wastes to the biochar production unit operators and receive in exchange not cash but biochar.
 The same truck that brought the waste wood to the production site (assembly area) could be used to return bags of biochar to the same farmer.
 The world could shift from patterns of “slash and burn” agriculture to “slash and char” instead.